 The BigQuery user interface lets you do all kinds of things — run an interactive query, save as Table, export to table, etc. — but there is no way (yet!) to schedule a query to run at a specific time or periodicity.
 Graham Polley’s been on a roll lately, coming up with four workarounds that are all serverless and involve other GCP products.
 But he’s missed what, in my mind, is the clear winner for ETL jobs — it’s flexible, it’s powerful, it involves no coding, and it’s likely you’ll want it in your toolkit even after the BigQuery team rolls out the ability to run scheduled queries.

-To be clear: once BigQuery has scheduled queries, you want to use that, so that you can keep your data in BigQuery and take advantage of its scale and power.
-However, if you are doing transformations (the T in ETL), then consider this approach:
+Note: BigQuery now has scheduled queries, so please use that, so that you can keep your data in BigQuery and take advantage of its scale and power.

 - In the BigQuery UI, save the desired query as a View.

 - In Cloud Dataprep, write a new recipe, with a BigQuery source.
 Optionally, add some transforms to your recipe.
 For example, you might want to add some formulas, de-deduplications, transformations, etc.

 - Export result of transformation to a BigQuery table or CSV file on Cloud Storage